Skip to Content

 Renewal projects

-Mill Pond Park Stormwater Environmental Assessment- Underway
+Mill Pond Park Stormwater Environmental Assessment - Completed

-A Stormwater Environmental Assessment will be completed to evaluate existing stormwater drainage within the Mill Pond Park study area and to propose options for rehabilitation of Mill Pond, the Heritage Estates stormwater facility and valleyland erosion sites north and south of Mill Pond.
+A Stormwater Environmental Assessment has been completed to evaluate existing stormwater drainage within the Mill Pond Park study area and to propose options for rehabilitation of Mill Pond, the Heritage Estates stormwater facility and valleyland erosion sites north and south of Mill Pond.
 This study will evaluate a number of options and determine the best rehabilitation solution to improve water quality, reduce erosion and prevent flooding in the area.

 Mill Pond